 Therefore, if you don’t want to miss out on increasing your app’s reach while enhancing its findability and discoverability, do not compromise on ASO.

 Mobile Apps are a huge business opportunity.
-And with millions of apps available for download in the app stores, it is becoming harder and harder for businesses to stand out in crowded app stores with their mobile apps.
+And with tens of millions of apps available for download across all app stores, it is hard for businesses to make their app stand out in the crowd.

 1. App Stores are the Largest Discovery Channels for Apps